Seasons and Colours of the Church Year

 A fuller description of the Church’s Liturgical Year is given below.

 PURPLE – the colour of preparation during Advent and Lent and for funeral liturgies.

-ROSE – the colour of refreshment may be worn on the third Sunday of Advent (Gaudete Sunday) and the fourth Sunday of Lent (Laetare Sunday)
+ROSE – the colour of refreshment may be worn on the third Sunday of Advent (Gaudete Sunday) and the fourth Sunday of Lent (Laetare Sunday and Mothering Sunday)